moogacs/docs.buf.build/docs/lint/rules.md

                 └── baz_service.proto // package foo.bar.baz.v1
 ```

-`protoc` doesn't enforce file structure in any way, but you will have a *very* bad time
+`protoc` doesn't enforce file structure in any way, but you're likely to have a *very* bad time
 with many Protobuf plugins across various languages if you do not do this.

 This structure has the effect of allowing imports to self-document their package.
 For example,
-you will know that the import `foo/bar/bat/v1/bat.proto` has types in the package `foo.bar.bat.v1`.
+you can discern that the import `foo/bar/bat/v1/bat.proto` has types in the package `foo.bar.bat.v1`.

 There is no downside to maintaining this structure, and in fact many languages explicitly
 or effectively enforce such a file structure anyways (for example, Golang and Java).